ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

         - Operating Costs
     - Failing

+    What's the biggest problem you have that drives the most impact, that if solved will reduce the risk of failure?

-Your pathway to success
+# Your pathway to success
 - Hate to say it but your customers don't want your product
 - A product is a means to an end
 - Your customers really want to meet their goal or objective
-- Many pprduct builders and founders get caught up in how smart they think they are
+- Many product builders and founders get caught up in how smart they think they are
-- At the end of the day, the customer/user just cares about getting a certain job done or achieving their goal
+- At the end of the day, the customer/user just cares about getting a certain job done or achieving their goal.
+Help them do that in the most easiest and cost effective way possible and they will keep coming back.

+Changing your vocabulary...
+At such an early stage your vaocabulyry should change to be within the customer context
+- Fans want cheaper food and seats closer to their favourite player
+- Instead of ....we're changing the seating arrangements in the stadium to have players closer to their fans.

 # Keep it simple
 - I always look at how we can simplify things, move fast, iterate, fail, learn and succeed.